goyproject/learnlinux/README.md

 # learnlinux
-this repository is made for all things linux. linux for everything
+this repository is made for all things linux. linux for everything.